Pest control hub

 What does it look like?

-Chinese mitten crabs are usualy light-brown to olive green shell, which reaches up to 10 cm across.
-Hairy 'mittens' on its front claws, which is a feature not shared by any native New Zealand crab or other introduced species of crab.
-These caws have white pincer tips.
-There are four spines or serrations present on each side of the shell and a distinct raised notch between eyes.
+Chinese mitten crabs, usually have a light brown to olive green shell, reaching up to 10cm across.
+Hairy 'mittens' on its front claws, is a feature not shared by any native New Zealand crab or other introduced species of crab.
+These claws have white pincer tips.
+There are four spines or serrations present on each side of the shell and a distinct raised notch between the eyes.

 Chinese mitten crabs burrow into sand, mud or clay banks.
 Adult specimens inhabit the bottom and banks of freshwater rivers and tidal creeks, before migrating to brackish and saltwater to reproduce.
 Their larvae develop into juveniles in marine coastal areas, which then migrate back to rivers and creeks.
 Chinese mitten crabs are able to survive in highly polluted habitats.